-31c(16).
-You can use the same method for determining the value of the insurance contracts reported in 31c(16) that you used for line 6e of Schedule A (Form 5500) as long as the contract values are stated as of the beginning and end of the plan year.
+Line 31c(16).-You can use the same method for determining the value of the insurance contracts reported on line 31c(16) that you used for line 6e of Schedule A (Form 5500) as long as the contract values are stated as of the beginning and end of the plan year.

-31c(17).
-Other investments include options, index futures, repurchase agreements, and state and municipal securities among other things.
+Line 31c(17).-Other investments include options, index futures, repurchase agreements, and state and municipal securities among other things.

-31d.
-See 27g on page 18 for the definition of employer security.
+Line 31d.-See the instructions for line 27g on page 19 for the definition of employer security.

-31e.
-Include the current (not book) value of the buildings and other property used in the operation of the plan.
-Buildings or other property held as plan investments should be reported in item 31c(7)(A) or (B), or 31d(2).
+Line 31e.-Include the current (not book) value of the buildings and other property used in the operation of the plan.
+Report buildings or other property held as plan investments on line 31c(7)(A), 31c(7)(B), or 31d(2).

-Do not include the value of future pension payments in items 31g, 31h, 31i, 31j, or 31k.
+Do not include the value of future pension payments on lines 31g, 31h, 31i, 31j, or 31k.

-31g.
-Noncash basis plans should include the total amount of benefit claims that have been processed and approved for payment by the plan.
+Line 31g.-Noncash basis plans should include the total amount of benefit claims that have been processed and approved for payment by the plan.

-31h.
-Noncash basis plans should include the total amount of obligations owed by the plan that were incurred in the normal operations of the plan and have been approved for payment by the plan but have not been paid.
+Line 31h.-Noncash basis plans should include the total amount of obligations owed by the plan that were incurred in the normal operations of the plan and have been approved for payment by the plan but have not been paid.

+Line 31i.-Acquisition Indebtedness.-

-31i.
-Acquisition Indebtedness.- "Acquisition indebtedness," for debt-financed property other than real property, means the outstanding amount of the principal debt incurred:
+"Acquisition indebtedness," for

+debt-financed property other than real

+property, means the outstanding amount of

+the principal debt incurred:
-1. By the organization in acquiring or improving the property;

-2. Before the acquisition or improvement of the property if the debt was incurred only to acquire or improve the property; or

-3. After the acquisition or improvement of the property if the debt was incurred only to acquire or improve the property and was reasonably foreseeable at the time of such acquisition or improvement.
+- 1. By the organization in acquiring or improving the property; - 2.
+Before the acquisition or improvement of the property if the debt was incurred only to acquire or improve the property; or - 3.
+After the acquisition or improvement of the property if the debt was incurred only to acquire or improve the property and was reasonably foreseeable at the time of such acquisition or improvement.